iboard/yarb/REFACTORING_NOTES.md

 I spent to much time on figuring out how to solve this problem.
 But, at the moment _turbolinks_ are not important.
 At least at this point of the project.
-So, I disables it completely.
+So, I disabled it completely.

 ----